18 Must-Watch International & Foreign Lesbian Films: Global Cinema Guide (2025)

 Our Rating: ⭐⭐⭐⭐⭐ (5/5)

-Set in post-revolution Hungary, this groundbreaking film follows two female journalists navigating both political repression and forbidden love.
-A landmark in Eastern European queer cinema that remains powerful decades later.
+Filmed in post-revolution Hungary, this innovative work tracks two female reporters negotiating political persecution as well as forbidden love. a landmark in Eastern European LGBT film still potent decades later.

 European cinema has long been at the forefront of LGBTQ+ representation.
 Explore our detailed guides to French Lesbian Films, German Queer Cinema, and Swedish LGBT Movies for more groundbreaking content from these film powerhouses.